tdsmith27/reviews-service/README.md

 <sub>From the root directory of your locally cloned repo:</sub>

-1. Build with `npm run react-dev`
+1. `npm run react-dev` to compile bundle with live reloading
-2. Start server with `npm run start`
+2. `npm run start` in a new terminal window to start server
 3. Navigate to localhost:3030 to view development version of app

 ## Tech Choices